MPAS-Dev/compass/docs/developers_guide/ocean/test_groups/global_ocean.rst

     Hydrographic Climatology (PHC) to the MPAS mesh.
 This dataset is used in E3SM for compsets with data atmospheric/land forcing.

+:py:class:`compass.ocean.tests.global_ocean.files_for_e3sm.remap_iceberg_climatology.RemapIcebergClimatology`
+    is used to remap freshwater fluxes from an iceberg climatology from `Merino et al. (2016) <https://doi.org/10.1016/j.ocemod.2016.05.001>`_ to
+    the MPAS mesh.
+This dataset is used in E3SM for compsets with data iceberg freshwater fluxes (``DIB``).

 files_for_e3sm for an existing mesh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~